 Tip #3: Use some product.
 I have found that the best products for my daughter’s hair can be found in the ethnic hair care section.
-Target has a ton of kid friendly options and even though Jane might be as white as they come, these products actually work really well in her hair because they don’t make it crunchy or greasy looking and they are formulated for kids.
+Target has a ton of kid friendly options and these products actually work really well in her hair because they don’t make it crunchy or greasy looking and they are formulated for kids.
 I will share my favorite products at the end of this post.
 Add a little product as you scrunch after you have wet the hair down.

 Tip #4: Twist!
 Like I mentioned before, Jane’s hair changes with the seasons.
 In the winter she has loose waves, but in the summer her hair consists of loose corkscrew curls.
 I have found that when her hair is on the curlier side, lightly twisting pieces of hair while it’s wet will enhance those ringlets even more as they dry.

 Tip #5: Find your child’s curl type.
 To gain even more knowledge about your child’s hair texture and how it will react to certain things, find out their curl type.
 Jane’s curl type is mostly a 2B, with maybe becoming a 2C on super humid days.
 Isn’t it interesting to see all the different types of beautiful curls?
 I’m so jealous!

 Now for the products we are currently loving: